vevenom/vevenom.github.io/_pages/about.md

 **Trying to understand the world in 3D**

 I am a postdoctoral researcher at École des Ponts ParisTech.
 I earned my PhD with distinction at TU Graz under the expert guidance of Professors Friedrich Fraundorfer and Vincent Lepetit.
-My primary research interests revolve around the advancement of Deep Learning and Computer Vision methods within the field of 3D Scene Understanding.
+My primary research interests revolve around the advancement of Machine Learning and Computer Vision methods within the field of 3D Scene Understanding.
 More precisely, my work delves into the exciting possibilities of creating digital twins for indoor environments, with a specific emphasis on the task of reconstructing 3D objects and structural elements in complex scenarios.
-Recently, I developed interests in shape program synthesis and their applications in 3D scene understanding.
+Recently, I developed interests in procedural models / shape program synthesis and their applications in 3D scene understanding.

-## 📜 News
+## 📜 Updates

+[May 2025] [SCANnotate++](https://stefan-ainetter.github.io/SCANnotatepp/) :sparkles: Free high-quality CAD model and pose annotations for the ScanNet++ v1 dataset for you supervised models!
+Verified by humans :neckbeard: but created automatically :space_invader: with our SCANnotate++ method.
+To be presented at CVPR 2025 Workshop -- Synthetic Data for Computer Vision.

+[March 2025] [PyTorchGeoNodes (PGN)](https://vevenom.github.io/pytorchgeonodes/) will be presented at CVPR2025 :boom: We also added some procedural Gaussian Splatting to PGN, check it out!

 [August 2024] [Our implementation of PyTorchGeoNodes module](https://github.com/vevenom/pytorchgeonodes/tree/main) for parsing shape programs designed in Blender to differentiable PyTorch code is now public.
 I am aiming to release full algorithms and experiments on ScanNet in early 2025.